-- 1 (or) to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen.
+- 1 (or) to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 or to Compose and press the Menu Select button directly below Sel.
+OR

 Press the Menu Select button directly below Exit to return to the Home screen.